Meet Ilhan Omar: Former Refugee, Now First Somali-American State Representative

-Despite only solidifying this as a (very likely) possibility so far, Omar has already made history by cinching the Democratic primary vote and successfully defeating incumbent Phyllis Kahn, who has been a state representative for the last 44 years and is "tied for the longest-serving legislator in state history."
+Omar had clinched the Democratic primary vote, successfully defeating incumbent Phyllis Kahn, who had been a state representative for the last 44 years and is "tied for the longest-serving legislator in state history."

 Owing much of her passion for politics to her grandfather, Omar's political success is innumerable.
 From "supporting working families by winning paid parental leave for city employees" to securing collaborative urban educator funding from the Minnesota State Legislature.